nus-cs2103/website-base/admin/project-v13.md

 **Submission**: Must be included in the version tagged `v1.3`.

-**Grading**: To pass this checkpoint, your documentation should not be significantly outdated.
+**Grading**: To consider this milestone as reached, your documentation should not be significantly out of date.

 ### v1.3 Demo

-Demo during the tutorial.
+Do an informal demo of the new features during the tutorial.

 <tip-box type="important">

-Starting from this version, you should **use the jar file** (downloaded from GitHub release) for the demo, not the code loaded to the IDE.
+Starting from this version, you should **use the jar file** (downloaded from GitHub release) for the demo, not the code loaded into the IDE.

 </tip-box>